Shadizzle/turmeric/README.md

 # Turmeric

 Turmeric is a small tool for partially applying functions with named arguments, in the form of maps.
-It provides a macro, `defer`, that accepts a symbol as a name, the required named arguments and the form to be executed once all arguments have been applied.
-It also provides a function, `spice`, which accepts only the required arguments and the form to be executed and returns an anonymous function.
+It provides 2 macro, `defer`, that accepts a symbol as a name, the required named arguments and the form to be executed once all arguments have been applied, and `spice`, which accepts only the required arguments and the form to be executed and returns an anonymous function or the evaluated form if no arguments were passed.

 ## Installation